GenderedIntelligence/enquirywitch/README.md

 1. `npm start` will spin up a server for development
 1. start up the twine desktop app
 1. go to `library -> import -> choose file` select `GI_Contact_Page.twee` from the project root
-1. go to `Twin -> Story Formats -> Add` and add in the URL provided by the NPM server
+1. go to `Twine -> Story Formats -> Add` and add in the URL provided by the NPM server
 1. Test the format by `Build -> Test` it should open a browser window with the twine story
 1. The Twine app does not register changes to the story format file.
-To preview changes you must `Twin -> Story Formats -> Remove` then re-add it.
+To preview changes you must `Twine -> Story Formats -> Remove` then re-add it.
 1. To run unit tests, run `npm run test`.
+1. To export the story from the Twine app `Build -> Publish To File`

 EnquiryWitch is built on top of Snowman, and uses [jQuery](https://jquery.com/), [Underscore](https://underscorejs.org/) & [Marked](https://github.com/markedjs/marked).